 - Flat stones supported on bricks can create 'refuges' around the margins (rear of pond in picture above).

 - The turfs around the edge came from the original lawn.

-- Take plants from a friend’s pond that needs some clearance.
+- Take plants from a friend’s local pond that needs some clearance.

 - Plants like the Water Forget-me-not and Water Mint are very good egg laying plants for newts.

 - Choose a range of plants that flower at different times of the spring and summer.

 - The pale violet Cuckooflower and yellow Marsh Marigold flower early.

 - Submergents can be put in onion sacks with soil and stones and thrown in so they sink to the bottom and take hold.